jakobottar/beer-explorer/process.md

 ![Example Table Vis](process_img/table_vis.jpg)

-The basic idea is to do somthing similar to the world cup assignment, where each row in the table represents a brewery, and data cells would be some visualization of the average for that brewery.
+The basic idea is to do something similar to the world cup assignment, where each row in the table represents a brewery, and data cells would be some visualization of the average for that brewery.
 In the example given above, we used a horizontal boxplot to represent the rating.
 This could of course be represented by some kind of start system or even just a number.
 We feel this could end up being a little misleading because we're throwing out the distributional information contained in the dataset.
-After then the inteded behavior would be a user to click on a brewery of interest and this would add on new rows that would represent each beer that brewery has created.
+After then the intended behavior would be a user to click on a brewery of interest and this would add on new rows that would represent each beer that brewery has created.
 With similar information to the brewery itself.